 #3 Myth: Pet Doors are Made Only for Doors

 Not true!
 As every pet is different, so is every home.
 Doors for pets are now made to be installed in a variety of places within the house.
-Besides doors and walls, pet doors can be installed in windows, screens, the cabinet where the litter box hides, storm doors, and even closets!
+Besides doors and walls, dog and cat doors can be installed in windows, screens, the cabinet where the litter box hides, storm doors, and even closets!
 As there are many hang out spots in the house, there are just as many doors to fit your pup’s lifestyle.
 Options for sliding glass doors and windows are wonderful if you are renting your home and you can’t actually cut any holes anywhere!

 #4 Myth: Adults Crawl through Pet Doors to get Inside

 While pet doors halt the average adult from entering the house, there have been instances where children forget their house key and are able to crawl through.
 On the other hand, electronic doors are also a great way to keep babies or small children from getting stuck or going outside.
 A pet door can be secured from unwanted individuals, but can also serve as an additional entryway for your loved ones.
+So are pet doors safe, well generally yes, but it’s up to you to use good judgement and take precautions if necessary.

 #5 Myth: My Locking Cover Can be Opened From the Outside